ESP32 Gateway board is the second board designed using circuit tree application having following feature set:

 esp32 gateway svg Top_Side

 Bring-up test is underway for the board.
 So far initial tests show no electrical failures.
 We did miss on the silkscreen but that is why we need to automate more so that errors are minimized.

-Design files are uploaded in the Github link.
+Design files and Arduino test code is uploaded at the Github link.

 We are big fan of Python as it is extensively been used on most of our development tasks.
 One of our colleagues mentioned to create a third board using circuit tree having micro-python running on it.
 That sounded like a cool idea.